-The computations are performed with the use of the $v_t$ -92 model, which is a one-equation linear isotropic eddyviscosity transport model developed since the 1970s by Secundov [26, 27], and is more attractive than other common models for round jets because of a correction term activated by the curvature of the eddy-viscosity contours (however, this becomes active in the fully-developed jet region, not in the thin mixing layers which separate the potential cores).
+The computations are performed with the use of the v_t -92 model, which is a one-equation linear isotropic eddy-viscosity transport model developed since the 1970s by Secundov [26,27], and is more attractive than other common models for round jets because of a correction term activated by the curvature of the eddy-viscosity contours (however, this becomes active in the fully developed jet region, not in the thin mixing layers that separate the potential cores).
 It also contains a compressibility correction, which is felt in sonic mixing layers.
-We note that the complexity in the present flows is primarily inviscid in nature: transverse pressure gradients and compressibility on the potential core.
-The boundary layers remain thin and attached thanks to the contraction, so that the impact of turbulence-modeling imperfections is slight.
+The complexity in the present flows is primarily inviscid in nature: transverse pressure gradients and compressibility on the potential core.
+The boundary layers remain thin and attached, thanks to the contraction so that the impact of turbulence-modeling imperfections is slight.